kdd9198/SWEN-course-page-migration/README.md

 New content pages can be added by using the `hugo new content` command in the site's directory, including the target directory and name for the page content file.
 For example:

 ```
-hugo new content topics/new-topic.md --kind single
+hugo new content topics/new-topic.md --kind topic
 ```

-The above example will create a content file called `new-topic.md` in the `content/topics` directory using the site's "single" archetype.
-Omitting `--kind single` from the command will create the content file using the Book theme's default archetype instead
+The above example will create a content file called `new-topic.md` in the `content/topics` directory using the site's `topic.md` archetype.
+Omitting `--kind topic` from the command will create the content file using the Book theme's default archetype instead

 ## Testing and Deployment